 Is It Safe?

 It’s important to distinguish pyrethrins from their synthetic counterparts, pyrethroids, a category that includes the infamous chemical permethrin.
 You’ll often hear people fearmongering about “pyrethrins and permethrins” as if the two are equally dangerous to cats.
-While synthetic pyrethroids are toxic to cats, pyrethrins appear to be safe as long as they’re applied correctly and in the appropriate concentration.
-Overdosing, ingesting, or inhaling pyrethrin chemicals could cause signs of toxicity.

 S-Methoprene

-This insecticide is an insect growth regulator or IGR.
-While adulticides only kill adult fleas, IGRs prevent the infestation from spreading.
 Known as a juvenile hormone analog, S-methoprene mimics an insect’s hormones and prevents fleas from producing eggs of their own.
-This curbs the growth of the infestation.
+By interrupting the flea life cycle, this ingredient curbs the growth of the infestation.

 Is It Safe?